Gogar: History

 By the early 17th century much of the land had been acquired by the Logans of Restalrig who built Castle Gogar.

 On 27 August 1650, a skirmish took place around Gogar between the forces of Oliver Cromwell and General Leslie, who was camped in the area around Gogar Kirk.
 While the marshy ground prevented the opposing sides meeting at close quarters, both sides fired cannon upon the other, inflicting some casualties.

 Cromwell described the incident, which lasted from 3pm-6pm, thus:

 We marched westward of Edinburgh towards Stirling, which the Enemy perceiving, marched with as great expedition as was possible to prevent us; and the vanguards of both the Armies came to skirmish, - upon a place where bogs and passes made the access of each Army to the other difficult.
 We, being ignorant of the place, drew up, hoping to have engaged: but found no way feasible, by reason of the bogs and other difficulties.
 We drew up our cannon, and did that day discharge two or three hundred great shot upon them; a considerable number they likewise returned to us; and this was all that passed from each to the other.
 Wherein we had near twenty killed and wounded, but not one Commission Officer.
 The Enemy, as we are informed, had about eighty killed, and some considerable Officers.
 Seeing they would keep their ground, from which we could not remove them, and our bread being spent, - we were necessitated to go for a new supply: and so marched off about ten or eleven o’clock on Wednesday morning.

 Sir Robert Liston bought the old village of Gogar in 1830/31 and he made improvements to the village and farms; he is buried in the churchyard.

 In 2003, medieval remains were discovered near the site of the new headquarters of the Royal Bank of Scotland.
 Pottery shards, rubbish pits, and animal bones were unearthed north of the A8, opposite the bank's headquarters.
 The items suggest the site was used for agriculture in medieval times.

-In 2005, the new headquarters of the Scottish Agricultural Science Agency was openedGogar in farmland bordering the M8.
+In 2005, the new headquarters of the Scottish Agricultural Science Agency was opened at Gogarbank Farm in farmland bordering the M8.